Cerebral Palsy: Hope Through Cell Therapy

 Cerebral Palsy (CP) is an overall term that covers a wide-ranging disorder that affects movement, balance and posture due to damages to the brain.
 It is classified or grouped into 4 types by the location of paralysis and levels of severity – Spastic, Athetoid/Dyskinetic, Ataxic and Mixed.
 Spastic Cerebral Palsy makes up for 70% of most CP cases.

-Besides physical disabilities, Cerebral Palsy often comes with associated conditions that could jeopardise a child’s quality of life.
+Besides physical disabilities, the disease often comes with associated conditions that could jeopardise a child’s quality of life.
 These secondary conditions that commonly co-occur with Cerebral Palsy include oral motor impairment (feeding, swallowing difficulty and drooling), respiratory issues, speech impairment, intellectual disabilities, learning challenges, visual impairment, hearing loss, seizure, sensory issues and poor nutrition.

 Although its specific cause is unknown, what we do know is that Cerebral Palsy occurs from the damages or abnormalities of the infant brain, usually before, during or within 5 years of birth that prevents proper brain development.
 Common causes could be attributed to hypoxia (low oxygen levels), head injury, maternal infections such as rubella, brain bleeding or infection and severe jaundice.
 Considering that this condition affects the brain and nervous system, it is a really challenging condition to treat and an even harder one to comprehend.